Cart 0

 BOARD OFFICERS

-The SWMMBA Executive Board elects officers to coordinate board activities and facilitate various organizational functions.
+The SWMMBA Board elects officers to coordinate board activities and facilitate various organizational functions.
 Board Officers must be Board Members in good standing and are elected by the board, of the board, in the Board Meeting immediately following Board Elections.

 The current board officers are:

-President: Josh Fairchilds
+President: Josh Horstmann

-Vice President: Ian Jones
+Vice President: Joe Bernhardt

 Learn more about them in their bios below